How to Build a Great Company Culture in 20 Simple Steps

 19. Optimize your onboarding process

 Your onboarding process sets a precedent for the kind of employee experience your team can expect.
-The more training and support you provide at this stage, the better.
+The more employee training and support you provide at this stage, the better.

 As Casey Conway writes for Business News Daily: “Poor onboarding can lead new hires to question why they joined the organization and how it will help them accomplish their career goals.”